Syrian Kurds claim capture of border town from Islamic State

 Tel Abyad, on the border with Turkey, has been a main conduit for Islamic State to smuggle weapons and oil.

-The YPG-led forces had advanced into Raqqa after making big gains against Islamic State in neighbouring Hasaka province since early May, also with the help of the U.S.-led alliance.
+The YPG-led forces had advanced into Raqqa after making big gains against Islamic State in neighboring Hasaka province since early May, also with the help of the U.S.-led alliance.

 While Islamic State was being driven back in Hasaka, it was advancing elsewhere in Syria against government forces, notably in Palmyra, which the jihadists seized from the government in mid-May.